 For employees hired on or after January 1, 2013, the Employer Contribution for healthcare insurance will be based on years of service with the University System of Georgia.
 Employees retiring with 10 years of service with the University System of Georgia will receive a 15% employer contribution toward their retiree health plan costs.
 For each additional year of service, the employer’s contribution will increase by 3% up to 25 years of service, after which the employer contribution will increase by 2% to a maximum of 70%.

 Employees who become permanently and totally disabled under the criteria established by the Teachers Retirement System of Georgia and who also have at least 9.5 years of continuous service with the University System of Georgia, even though they may not be members of the Teachers Retirement System, shall remain eligible for employee and dependent group health and life insurance benefits.
 The University System shall continue to pay its portion of the cost of group insurance for disabled career employees.

 Other employees who are disabled based on the same criteria may remain in the group health and life insurance program for a period of twelve months with full University System participation in the cost.
 The inclusion in the group may continue after the twelve month period, but University System participation in the cost shall cease.

-The dependents of an employee who dies while in active service or the dependents of a retired employee (either of whom was eligible for retirement under the criteria established by the Teachers Retirement System and who has at least ten years of service with the University System, even though he or she may not be a member of the Teachers Retirement System) may remain in the group for life and health insurance purposes with the University System participation in the cost.
+The dependents of an employee who dies while in active service or the dependents of a retired employee (either of whom was eligible for retirement under the criteria established by the Teachers Retirement System and who has at least ten years of service with the University System of Georgia, even though he/she may not be a member of the Teachers Retirement System) may remain in the group for life and health insurance purposes with the University System participation in the cost.